Wikia/infobox-template-builder/README.md

 The page will be available via `localhost:8000`.

 ### ES6
 This project uses [Babel](https://babeljs.io/) for [EcmaScript 6](https://babeljs.io/docs/learn-es2015/) transpilation.
-[JSPM](http://jspm.io/) works as a module loader as well as a method for making ES6 syntax available in the browser.
+[JSPM](http://jspm.io/) provides module loading (through SystemJS) and also allows you to automatically transpile ES6 code in your browser, eliminating the need for compilation while developing.

 ### Testing
 To run unit tests, run `$ npm test`.
 Tests are also run after every commit with [TravisCI](https://travis-ci.org/profile/Wikia).